-Section 10.
+Section 9.
 Units of Layoff

-The units of layoff as of the date of this Memorandum of Understanding shall be found at Side Letter #4.
-Within six (6) months of the ratification of the MOU, the Union and the University shall meet and confer with regard to the Units of Layoff to discuss possible modifications.
-The University commits that a reduction in the overall number of Units of Layoff shall occur in the first year following such meeting.
+The units of layoff as of the date of this Memorandum of Understanding shall be found at Side Letter #3.
+Within the first year following the ratification of the MOU, the Union and the University shall meet and confer with regard to the Units of Layoff to discuss possible modifications.
+The University commits that a reduction in the overall number of Units of Layoff shall occur in the first year of this Agreement following such meeting.
 Thereafter, this list shall be updated as necessary to reflect any new organizations and the Union shall be provided notice of resulting additions, deletions or changes of names.